We work with, and take referrals from, a number of organisations around Bradford, including:

 We work with a number of supermarkets, markets and independent suppliers to intercept surplus food destined for landfill.
 In particular we work closely with suppliers Swithenbank and Bidfood, as well as the FareShare network and Bradford Council’s Department of Public Health.

-We are part of Bradford’s Food Poverty Network, working together to share best practice and to provide a consistent and comprehensive approach to tackling food poverty across the Bradford area.
+We are part of Feeding Bradford (formerly Bradford’s Food Poverty Network), working together to share best practice and to provide a consistent and comprehensive approach to tackling food poverty across the Bradford area.

 We are very grateful to the numerous individuals and organisations that volunteer with us to help us to deliver our services.
 In particular, Yorkshire Building Society make volunteers available to us on a regular basis to help with many areas of our work.